 At the legislative level the Centre has worked on the development of the Energy Efficiency Strategy and Action Plan of Bulgaria.
 The Centre contributed considerably to the development of the Bulgarian Energy Efficiency Law as well.
 It has worked on the harmonization of the Bulgarian legislation with the Energy Services Directive and Energy Efficiency Directive (see CA-ESD and CA-EED projects).

 Dissemination of information

 The dissemination of information is one of BSERC’s priorities, implemented through organization of workshops, conferences, seminars, trainings, maintaining of web-sites, publishing of newsletters and brochures, etc. It is aimed at transferring information about policies, technologies, organizational structures, key persons and experience in energy activities.

 BSERC has gained significant experience in the organization of high-level energy Conferences.
 Additionally, BSERC has organized more than 50 seminars, workshops, training courses, forums, and other events in the countries of the Black Sea region.

-During its 20-year operation, the BSERC (and its predecessor BSREC) has been involved in more than 60 projects within EC programmes: PHARE, SYNERGY, THERMIE, Framework programmes for RTD (FP5, FP6, FP7), Intelligent Energy – Europe (EIE).
+During its more than 20-year operation, the BSERC (and its predecessor BSREC) has been involved in more than 60 projects within EC programmes: PHARE, SYNERGY, THERMIE, SAVE, Framework programmes for RTD (FP5, FP6, FP7), Intelligent Energy – Europe (EIE), Interreg, Horizon 2020.
 Additionally, BSERC has been working on many other projects, funded by USAID, the World Bank, CIDA, EBRD and national sources.